-- 9.1.
-The guidance of this section applies to all types of software for application in or to I&C equipment important to safety, e.g., operating systems, pre-developed software or firmware, software to be specifically developed for the project, or software to be developed from an existing pre-developed equipment family of hardware or software modules. - 9.2.
+9.1.
+The guidance of this section applies to all types of software for application in or to I&C equipment important to safety, e.g., operating systems, pre-developed software or firmware, software to be specifically developed for the project, or software to be developed from an existing pre-developed equipment family of hardware or software modules.

+9.2.
 Digital systems require different approaches to the assessment of reliability than analogue systems.
 Reliability is inferred from the assessment of the quality of production activities, and the results of verification and validation.
-Software implementation tends to be complex and prone to design errors.
-Complexity in software implementation can generate additional faults in design, increase the difficulty in detecting and correcting faults, introduce failure modes and effects that are not present in simpler design, and reduce the confidence in any demonstration of conformance to safety system design criteria such as independence, testability and reliability. - 9.3.
+Software tends to be complex and prone to design errors which may be more difficult to detect than in an analogue or mechanical system.
+Complexity in software implementation can generate additional faults in design, increase the difficulty in detecting and correcting faults, introduce failure modes and effects that are not present in simpler design, and reduce the confidence in any demonstration of conformance to safety system design criteria such as independence, testability and reliability.

+9.3.
 The guidance on management systems and lifecycle processes given in section 2 is particularly relevant to software since the activities covered are integral to effective software development.